How to Trademark a Logo in the USA?(2023)

 Monitoring after the issuance of trademark

-LegaMart is capable of providing valuable assistance for the Trademark application process and the Trademark Watch required for a registered trademark.
+LegaMart can provide valuable assistance for the Trademark application process and the Trademark Watch required for a registered trademark.

 The following are some benefits of registering a logo with USPTO: